It’s natural to feel unnerved and anxious ahead of international travel. And it's important to travel with the proper preparations and expectations.

 - We'll continue to monitor the situation around the world.

-- Attacks in London, Istanbul, Brussels, Paris, Mali, Jakarta, and Burkina Faso over the past two years demonstrate that serious incidents can occur anywhere.
+- Attacks in New Zealand, London, Istanbul, Brussels, Paris, Mali, Jakarta, Burkina Faso, and the United States over the past several years demonstrate that serious incidents can occur anywhere.

 - The potential for future incidents exists.